Jean Baptiste de Durfort, 3rd Duke of Duras

-Jean-Baptiste de Durfort (28 January 1684 - Paris, 8 July 1770) was 3rd Duke of de Duras, Marshal of France and Pair de France.
+Jean Baptiste de Durfort, duc de Duras (28 January 1684 – Paris, 8 July 1770) was a French nobleman as duc de Duras and was created a Marshal of France while also having the additional rank of a Peer of France.

 Biography

-Jean-Baptiste de Durfort is the second son of Jacques Henri de Durfort de Duras, duc de Duras, Marshal of France, and Marguerite-Felice de Levis-Ventadour.
+Jean-Baptiste de Durfort was the second son of Jacques Henri de Durfort de Duras, duc de Duras, Marshal of France, and Marguerite-Felice de Levis-Ventadour.